 Riley and her brother begin getting gifts from Clay who feels terrible for what happened to her family.
 Riley blames Clay, even though he could not have prevented the events from happening.
 Riley asks Clay to prove he is sorry by helping her get her mom and aunt back, which proves difficult when they discover that her mother has been given to the breeders.
 They must save Riley's mom and avoid Riley getting taken from the breeders too.

-seems to draw inspiration from The Handmaid's Tale, but there are some major differences.
+The Breeders seems to draw inspiration from The Handmaid's Tale, but there are some major differences.
 The Handmaid's Tale is about religious fanatics in a world where few people, men or women, are fertile enough to produce male or female children.
 There are many women, but not many are fertile.
 Fertile women are kidnapped and forced to become surrogate mothers for rich married couples.
-The Breeders

 In The Breeders, the population can still have children, but the children are born as either boys or genderless benders.
 Additionally, there are not very many women left in the world.
 The women are captured and kept in a hospital where they are forced to breed female children, which scientists can produce, until they are past their childbearing years.
 In both novels, the women's babies are taken from them and someone else raises them.

 I found it a bit weird that some of the characters, like love interest Clay, spoke as if they were in an old western.
 Apparently, in America's not-too-distant future, everyone reverted back to speaking "country," and all of the "Pa's" felt awkward and slung revolvers.

 Some reviewers thought that it was ridiculous that Riley fell for the first boy her age that she comes across; however, if you consider the fact that she is 16-years-old and has never had contact with boys her age before, it makes sense that she would be attracted to Clay.
 He is slightly older, the son of a feared sheriff, street smart, and isn't interested in becoming rich through human trafficking like all of the other men.